davemolk/Dave-Project1/README.md

 ## Wraith Behavior

 Once there are 15 or fewer space wraiths remaining, they start moving faster.
 When there are 10 or fewer, they begin to come towards you, and their flight path depends on which are remaining.

-[TODO: DID I CHANGE BEHAVIOR?]
+Their movement depends on which wraiths in the array remain, so shoot wisely.

 ## How to Lose